grigoar/Retrofit2Kotlin/README.md

 # **Retrofit calls for GET, POST, PUT, PATCH and DELETE.**

+- **Retrofit is a REST Client for Java and Android**

-#### The calls are made through an interface that call the GET, POST, PUT, PATCH and DELETE methods and return an object Call<T>.
-There are two objects used for the calls, Post and Comment.
+- **The calls are made through an interface that call the GET, POST, PUT, PATCH and DELETE methods and return an object Call<T>.**

-Used methods overloading for different situations.
+- Using overloading for the http methods to simulate different calls of the API available services

+- It uses an object GSon converted in JSON for communicate with the server.

+- It also Using OkHttp library for HTTP requests.

-The calls are made to the fake api https://jsonplaceholder.typicode.com/.
+- The calls are made to the fake api https://jsonplaceholder.typicode.com/.

-Wrote in kotlin.
+- Wrote in kotlin.